 4. The Bible is perfect; we are imperfect.
-"For the word of God . . . judges the thoughts and attitudes of the heart" (Hebrews 4:12).
+"For the word of God . . . judges the thoughts and attitudes of the heart" (Hebrews 4:12 NIV).
 Notice the relationship between "the heart" and "the Word."
 The Word examines; the heart is being examined.
 The Bible calls us to live according to its ways, not question whether its ways are worth following.
-As Romans 9:20 says, "Who are you, O man, to talk back to God?"
+As Romans 9:20 says, "But who are you, O man, to answer back to God?"
 (Romans 9:20).

 5. The Bible's message must be taken as a whole.
 It is not a buffet of teachings from which we can choose what we like.
 Many people like the verses about God's love, but not those that speak of judgment.
 But we can't just choose the parts we like and dismiss the rest.
 If the Bible is wrong about hell, for example, then how can we know it's right about heaven—or about anything else?
 If the Bible is wrong about how God created the earth, how can we trust what it says regarding the end of the world?
 The Bible is unified; it presents us a full picture of who God is.
-"Your word, O Lord, is eternal; it stands firm in the heavens" (Psalm 119:89).
+"Forever, O LORD, your word is firmly fixed in the heavens" (Psalm 119:89).

 Biblical inerrancy does not mean that we are to stop using our minds to better understand or interpret Scripture.
 We are commanded to study the Word (2 Timothy 2:15).
 Those who search it out are commended (Psalm 1:1-2; Acts 17:11).
 Also, we recognize that there are difficult passages in the Bible, as well as sincere disagreements over interpretation.
 Our goal is to approach Scripture reverently and prayerfully.
 When we find something we don't understand, we seek an answer from God through prayer and research.
 We turn to the Author for a deeper understanding of His perfect Word.